IDP96/applied-systems-lab-sops/04-Operational-Continuity.md

 ---

-## 5. Chip Temperature Monitoring
+## 5. Hash Board-level Temperature Monitoring

-- Use open-source tools or miner dashboard to manually check chip-level temperatures
+- Use open-source tools or miner dashboard to manually check hash board-level temperatures
 - If supported, query chip temps via API or local interface
 - Log readings periodically to detect thermal drift
-- Recommended threshold: investigate if chip temp exceeds 85°C
+- Recommended threshold: investigate if hash board temp exceeds 85°C
 - Alerts are not supported in this setup — rely on manual review or scheduled checks

 ---